Skip to content

 You can resize the text frame by dragging one of its corners or move the whole text object by dragging it over the chart.

-Right-click on the text object to select the desired font, size, color, and style of the text.
+Right-click the text object to select the desired font, size, colour and style of the text.
 Check the Apply as default box to apply the current settings as the default for all the future objects of this type.

-cTrader allows customizing color for all the chart objects available in the Instruments toolbar.
+cTrader allows customising colour for all the chart objects available in the Instruments toolbar.

-The simplest way to change the color of the object is to select your object in the chart, click the Color icon in the toolbar, and select the desired color.
+The simplest way to change the colour of the object is to select your object on the chart, click the Colour icon in the toolbar, and select the desired colour.

-Alternatively, right-click on a desired object in the chart and select the color from the properties drop-down.
+Alternatively, right-click a desired object on the chart and select the colour from the properties drop-down.

-All the active Indicators and Drawings are listed in the Chart Objects menu.
+All active indicators and drawings are listed in the chart objects menu.

-Hover over the Objects button, select the desired Indicator or object from the drop-down, and click x next to the desired object.
+Hover over the Objects icon in the Chart toolbar, select the desired indicator or object from the drop down and click the X icon next to it to remove it.

-Clicking on an object from the drop-down will highlight it on the chart.
+Clicking an object in the drop-down will highlight it on the chart.